 With proper care, Argali knives will stay razor sharp in the field on animal after animal.
-The S35VN Stainless steel on our knives is a "super-steel" and engineered to hold an edge for a long time, negating the need to carry a sharpener in the field.
 We designed our blades to not need to be sharpened in the field, but if you are planning to cut up multiple animals a small sharpening device can help to keep your knife razor sharp.
 On this page we have advice for at home and field sharpening, and at the bottom information on sending your knife to us for factory sharpening.

 General Care and Sharpening Tips